gryf/slack-backup/README.rst

   created, but you'll (obviously) lost all the records.
 Besides the db file, assets directory might be created for downloadable items.

+You can also specify directory, where pure response JSONs from Slack API will be stored by using ``-r/--raw-dir`` or by providing it in config file in ``fetch`` section.
+This might be useful for debugging purposes.

 There is one more switch to take into consideration - ``-f/--url_file_to_attachment`` which influence the way how external file share would be treated.
 First of all, what is *external* file share from slack